Introduction / History

 What Are Their Needs?

-As a Dalit group, the Raigar Chamar have tremendous needs.
+As a low class group, the Raigar Chamar have tremendous needs.
 They need to see Christianity lived out before them in practical ways.
 If the Raigar are to make any progress, they need to learn to read and write.
 Most Raigar need access to modern medicine.
 They need to learn new job skills.
 Most of all, they need to hear and respond to the message of Jesus Christ.
 He alone can give them hope of a better life and get them right with the one, true God.

 Pray for the Raigar Chamar people to have hearts that are open to the abundant blessings of Jesus Christ.